 Puran File Recovery

-Rocking a neat little feature where it mimics Windows Explorer in the fact that it can see folders, with a “State” indicator for each individual file to notify the user of the viability of it being recovered.
+Rocking a neat little feature which mimics Windows Explorer in that it can see folders, with a “State” indicator for each individual file to notify the user of the viability of it being recovered.
 It can recover files from hard drives and portable media such as USB drives and memory cards of any shape or form.

-Though it might not be too popular with computer novices owing to its command line nature, TestDisk is one of the more venerable and reliable free file recovery software.
 It’s almost a sin not to include it in this list.
-TestDisk is an open source created to regain entire lost partitions and repair disks that refuse to boot.
-Absolutely full of features for the tech savvy and novice alike, in addition to a particularly powerful file recovery system that puts most other free file recovery software out there to shame.
-Giving its users the ability to rebuild boot sectors, fix deleted partition tables and recover files from various file systems such as FAT and NTFS as well as ext2.
-And if all of that wasn’t enough, it’s available on every major platform out there.
-All iterations of Windows, Mac OS X and Linux operating systems and even DOS (Also known as computer hell).
-If you’re serious about getting your files back no matter the circumstances, invest in learning about TestDisk and its plethora of features.
+TestDisk is an open source tool created to regain entire lost partitions and repair disks that refuse to boot.
+It’s absolutely full of features for the tech savvy and novice alike, in addition to a particularly powerful file recovery system that puts most other free file recovery software out there to shame.

 MiniTool Partition Recovery

 MiniTool Partition Recovery is geared towards recovering data from entire lost partitions.
 With an easy to grasp user interface and the ability to generate recovery reports that help you figure out what happened along the way to aid your quest to recover those cherished memories of yours.

 If you happen to have vital or sensitive information that is imperative to you or your corporation, you need to look into professional data recovery.
 It’s a pretty technical process with a hefty price tag but the files and folders you lose for whatever reason could be worth hundreds of times more than the initial price tag.

 Always make sure that your most valuable data is stored somewhere you won’t forget or accidentally delete.
 It’s always a smart idea to have backups of your partitions or essential data stored either via physical means such as an external hard drive or USB thumb drives.

 With this knowledge in mind, and with this small compendium of robust and free file recovery software, you should never have to worry about losing your past, present or future.